breadboard-ai/breadboard/seeds/breadboard/README.md

 This library was inspired by the hardware maker community and their boundless creativity.
 They make amazing things with off-the-shelf parts and a [breadboard](https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard/all), just wiring things together and trying this and that until it works.

-This library is an attempt to bring the same spirit of creativity and simplicity to making generative AI applications.
+Breadboard is an attempt to bring the same spirit of creativity and simplicity to making generative AI applications.

+This library's design emphasizes two key properties:

+:one: **Ease and flexibility of wiring**.
+Make wiring prototypes easy and fun.

+:two: **Modularity and composability**.
+Easily share, remix, reuse, and compose prototypes.

 ## Installing the library